Modeling the Transition between Localized and Extended Deposition in Flow Networks through Packings of Glass Beads: Methods

 and

 Here, $\kappa_d$ and $\kappa_e$ are deposition and erosion coefficients that depend on solid properties, respectively \cite{JagerR2017Cipm}.
 We note that $\tau_w$ depends on the imposed fluid flow conditions, whereas $\tau_d$ and $\tau_e$ reflect the material properties of the deposited particles independent of flow.
 In particular, a larger $\tau$ requires a larger wall shear stress for particle erosion.
 We run the simulation for multiple values of $\Delta \hat{P}$ and $\hat{\tau}$, keeping all other parameters, including the length of the medium $\hat{L}$, constant.
-For particles with a given shear stress threshold $\hat{\tau}$, as we increase $\Delta \hat{P}$, a smaller percentage of deposition occurs near the inlet of the medium, consistent with the experimental findings (FIG. \ref{fig:recs}).
-We define extended and localized deposition by comparison to a representative experiment as detailed further in the Supplementary Material.